Decoherence of surface phonons in a quantum acoustic system: Measurement techniques and spectroscopy

 \subsection{Qubit-assisted SAW spectroscopy}

 We can also leverage the qubit to measure the absorption spectrum of the SAW resonator.
 In this measurement, we fix the amplitude and length of the drive exciting the SAW phonons to perform a quasi-CW measurement ($t_{d}=10$~$\mu$s), and sweep the frequency of this population drive, $\omega_{d}~=~\omega_{m}+\delta$.
 As seen in the inset of Fig.~\ref{fig:sawdrive}(b), we find that the spectrum is peaked at $\omega_{m}/2\pi~=~4457.37$~MHz and we extract a linewidth (full-width at half-maximum) of $\kappa/2\pi~=~430 \pm 27$~kHz.
 Here the uncertainty is the standard deviation of repeated measurements at various $V$.
-We note that in addition to the main mode of interest, we see evidence of a second resonant mode roughly 2 MHz below $\omega_{m}/2\pi$.
 Interestingly, we find no systematic dependence of $\kappa$ on $V$ in the experimentally accessible range of amplitudes investigated.
 This implies that the surface phonon decoherence in our device is not limited by an interaction with a bath of fluctuating two-level systems (TLSs)~\cite{muller2019towards, andersson2021acoustic}.
+We note that in addition to the main mode of interest, we see evidence of a second resonant mode roughly 2 MHz below $\omega_{m}/2\pi$, which is likely associated with a spurious SAW mode.
+This deviation in the SAW response from the one that was predicted by the coupling-of-modes numerical method may be due to a lack of precise knowledge of the material parameters at low temperatures, or difference between the modelled parameters and those that are actualized in fabrication.